Jaza/flask-editablesite/README.rst

 Here's a `demo of the app in action
 <https://flask-editablesite.herokuapp.com/>`_.

+And here's an `article explaining the app in more detail <http://greenash.net.au/thoughts/2015/10/introducing-flask-editable-site/>`_.

 The aim of this app is to demonstrate that, with the help of modern JS libraries, and with some well-thought-out server-side snippets, it's now perfectly possible to "bake in" live in-place editing for virtually every content element in a typical brochureware site.

 This app is not a CMS.
 On the contrary, think of it as a proof-of-concept alternative to a CMS.
 An alternative where there's no "admin area", there's no "editing mode", and there's no "preview button".
 There's only direct manipulation.